AnthonissenBert/Notes/Oneshots/HP_murder_mystery/Plot.md

 2. above ground 3 paths
 	1. will have some centaurs and if you followed astronomy you'll have advantage on charisma (persuasion) checks
 	2. dark cemetery route
+		- some necromancy
+		- if they take this route and spare the necromancer they get extra information
 	3. poachers and human enemies
 ### finding stuff out
 ### Dealing with the stuff